qb-0/pyMeow/README.md

 ```

 ## :dollar: Donations<br>
-If you enjoy pyMeow and want to make a small donation, then feel free to buy me a beer.
+If you enjoy pyMeow and want to make a small donation, then feel free to buy me a :beer:.
 Thank you!
 https://www.buymeabeer.com/quebee

 ## :globe_with_meridians: Projects<br>